Let’s talk logos

 Bluetooth is a great example of using an icon and text and using a lockup of the combination.

 AirBnB is another logo that has an icon, text, vertical and horizontal lockups, and even a lockup with a tagline.
+AirBnB is one that has attracted compliments for being effective and criticizism for resembling parts of human anatomy.
+Sometimes brands redesign their logo to be more appealing and effective and sometimes you just can’t please everyone.

 The Tampa Bay Buccaneers redesigned their logo and the overall result is simplification of the design.
 In the redesign, the Tampa Bay text has been enlarged to ensure it is legible if the logo is reduced in size.
 Further simplification included removing the shape that enclosed the text and repositioning the sword further simplified the shape of the design.
 Details such as ripples in the flag have been removed and the overall result is a more appealing and simplified design.